 Dryer Vent Home Fire Facts

 Did you know...
 "According to research by the Federal Emergency Management Agency, 15,600 fires requiring fire department response start each year due to clothes dryer fires in residential homes.
-Of these, most are caused by problems with lint and dryer's ventilation system.
+Of these, most are caused by problems with lint and the dryer's ventilation system.

 Dryer Fire Statistics